 The scripts should respond to this signal within a couple of seconds, clean up all their temporary files and write the history log (where appropriate).
-Do not use 'kill -9' as this will terminate the processes immediately and not allow them to clean up.
+Do not use 'kill -9' as this will terminate the processes immediately and not allow

 If these scripts are running using multiple threads, then you need to cleanly kill each of these.
-The simplest way to terminate all autotagger jobs is to, type
+The simplest way to terminate all autotagger jobs is to type